PSebastian96/Linux-and-VSCode-Notes/README.md

-# Linux and VSCode shortcuts
+# Linux, VSCode and Git shortcuts

 # Curated shortcuts for coding productivity.